elotroalex/chiens/_texts/translation.md

 - O my limbs of cob wall
 - you will not quit from fatigue or cold
 - my smoking cry
-- my trapped-animal cry intact.
+- my trapped-animal cry, intact.

 ---